evanfp582/homebase/README.md

 This new one that I am going to make is super fun-
 Since these images are super large, I am going to be making compressed versions of each photo to display on the page and then the real version will be shown if you click on it
 I know for sure there exists plenty of avaliable code online to compress an image, BUT, since I just finished my computer vision class, I am going to make my own compressed image by running a filter through the images.

+# Todo List
+Gotta love the old trusty todo list to keep track of things to do with this assignement.
+It worked really well for keeping me on task for my portfolio website, it should be good here too!
+## Storage
+I want to create a way to keep a view large images to keep google from begging me to upgrade my plan
+- [X] MongoDB backend hosted on local linux server
+- [X] Use GridFS to store my very large photos
+- [X] Hit my images using a NodeJS backend
+- [X] Basic React frontend to also get images
+- [X] Make thumbnails of each large image
+- [ ] Be able to view all image names and thumbnails at once
+- [ ] Once thumbnail is selected, that is when the full size image is loaded
+- [ ] Search through images???
+Not sure what I even want to search by